Possible identifications are:

 BACK ROW (standing) L to R -

-1. John Robinson Johnson (married Mattie Lou Davis)
+1. John Robinson Johnson (married my grandfather's sister Mattie Lou Davis)

 2. I originally thought that maybe this was James Edgar Johnson,